dwyl/technology-stack/README.md

 The **fact** is: we _only_ use JavaScript because it is the ["***Lingua Franca***"](https://en.wikipedia.org/wiki/Lingua_franca) that _all_ web browsers "_understand_".<br />
-It's _definately_ not because it's a "_better_" language than Python or Lisp;
+It's _definitely_ not because it's a
+"_better_" language than Python, Julia or Lisp;
 we write JS out of _necessity_ not _choice_. <br />

-With Elm we no longer _need_ to write our Client-side code in JS, we can write in a beautiful/functional language <br />
+With Elm we no longer _need_ to write our Client-side (_progressive enhancement_) code in JavaScript!
+We can write in a beautiful/functional language <br />
 and "_compile_" it to JS for running in Browsers.
 The JS that is produced by the Elm compiler is almost _always_ more efficient/faster <br />